itboon/bitnami-charts/charts-bitnami/minio/README.md

 <!--- app-name: Bitnami Object Storage based on MinIO&reg; -->

-# Bitnami Object Storage based on MinIO(R)
+# Bitnami Object Storage based on MinIO&reg;

-MinIO(R) is an object storage server, compatible with Amazon S3 cloud storage service, mainly used for storing unstructured data (such as photos, videos, log files, etc.).
+MinIO&reg; is an object storage server, compatible with Amazon S3 cloud storage service, mainly used for storing unstructured data (such as photos, videos, log files, etc.).

 [Overview of Bitnami Object Storage based on MinIO&reg;](https://min.io/)

-Disclaimer: All software products, projects and company names are trademark(TM) or registered(R) trademarks of their respective holders, and use of them does not imply any affiliation or endorsement.
+Disclaimer: All software products, projects and company names are trademark&trade; or registered&reg; trademarks of their respective holders, and use of them does not imply any affiliation or endorsement.
 This software is licensed to you subject to one or more open source licenses and VMware provides the software on an AS-IS basis.
-MinIO(R) is a registered trademark of the MinIO Inc. in the US and other countries.
-Bitnami is not affiliated, associated, authorized, endorsed by, or in any way officially connected with MinIO Inc. MinIO(R) is licensed under GNU AGPL v3.0.
+MinIO&reg; is a registered trademark of the MinIO Inc. in the US and other countries.
+Bitnami is not affiliated, associated, authorized, endorsed by, or in any way officially connected with MinIO Inc. MinIO&reg; is licensed under GNU AGPL v3.0.

 ## TL;DR